orenber/virtual_calculator/README.md

+# virtual_calculator!
-Welcome to the virtual_calculator wiki! calculator that you can do calculations in virtual calculator in front of the camera.
+you can do calculations in virtual calculator in front of the camera.

 ### Instructions: